 \subsection{Data analysis}

-From the measurement of the mass spectra as a function of VUV irradiation time, we retrieve kinetic curves which are analyzed to build a fragmentation map including rates between species.
-As observed in the mass spectra of the MeCor$^+$ in Fig.~\ref{fig:MS_MeCor}, the high-resolution combined with the ejection of the $^{13}$C isotopes permits to separate each fragment channel without any additional analysis.
-Also, the high sensitivity of the technique enables us to detect ion signals which have a contribution inferior to 1\% of the total ion signal (e.g. $M_{285}$ at $t_\mathrm{irr}^\mathrm{VUV}= 1000$\,s in Fig.~\ref{fig:MS_MeCor}).
+From the measurement of the mass spectra as a function of VUV irradiation time, we retrieved kinetic curves which were analyzed to build a fragmentation map including rates between species.
+As observed in the mass spectra of the MeCor$^+$ in Fig.~\ref{fig:MS_MeCor}, the high resolution combined with the ejection of the $^{13}$C isotopes permits each fragment channel to be separated without any additional analysis.
+Also, the high sensitivity of the technique enables us to detect ion signals that have a contribution inferior to 1\% of the total ion signa, for instance $M_{285}$ at $t_\mathrm{irr}^\mathrm{VUV}= 1000$\,s in Fig.~\ref{fig:MS_MeCor}.
 To further improve the quality of the spectra, a background signal is removed.
 Besides, each spectrum is normalized by the sum of all the detected ion peaks at $M_i$ (parent + fragments) such as:

-This normalization procedure allows to correct for variations in the initial parent peak intensity.
+This normalization procedure allows us to correct for variations in the initial parent peak intensity.
 This is illustrated by the small error bars on the data points in Fig.~\ref{fig:MeCor_kinetic_evol}~(a), which corresponds to the normalized intensity of the MeCor$^+$ fragment channels as a function of the VUV irradiation time.
-This example shows the depopulation of the parent cation towards the main fragments [MeCor-H]$^+$ and C$_{23}$H$_{11}^+$, as well as other minor fragments ([MeCor-2H]$^+$, [MeCor-3H]$^+$, C$_{23}$H$_{12}^+$, C$_{23}$H$_{10}^+$ and C$_{23}$H$_{9}^+$).
+This example shows the depopulation of the parent cation toward the main fragments [MeCor-H]$^+$ and C$_{23}$H$_{11}^+$, as well as other minor fragments ([MeCor-2H]$^+$, [MeCor-3H]$^+$, C$_{23}$H$_{12}^+$, C$_{23}$H$_{10}^+$, and C$_{23}$H$_{9}^+$).
 We can also plot the fragment kinetic curves by normalizing them by their maximum, as shown in Fig.~\ref{fig:MeCor_kinetic_evol}~(b).
-This allows to identify which channel is firstly populated by the VUV photoprocessing and to get a first guess of the parent-daughter fragmentation network for each species.
-For instance, Fig.~\ref{fig:MeCor_kinetic_evol}~(b) clearly shows that the inflection point of the [MeCor-H]$^+$, [MeCor-2H]$^+$ and [MeCor-3H]$^+$ kinetics are shifted in time with respect to one another.
-This is consistent with a sequential population of these channels which means, in this case, a sequential H-loss from MeCor$^+$ to [MeCor-3H]$^+$.
+This allowed us to identify which channel is firstly populated by the VUV photoprocessing and to get a first guess of the parent-daughter fragmentation network for each species.
+For instance, Fig.~\ref{fig:MeCor_kinetic_evol}~(b) clearly shows that the inflection point of the [MeCor-H]$^+$, [MeCor-2H]$^+$, and [MeCor-3H]$^+$ kinetics are shifted in time with respect to one another.
+This is consistent with a sequential population of these channels, which means, in this case, a sequential hydrogen (H) loss from MeCor$^+$ to [MeCor-3H]$^+$.

 With this knowledge we can build fragmentation maps, which describe the observed fragmentation cascades.
 For each map, the connections between the different species are described by a system of differential equations whose solution functions can fit the kinetic curves of all the detected ion channels.
 It reads: